Causal Analysis at Extreme Quantiles with Application to London Traffic Flow Data: Proposed methodology

-The second approach involve methods that minimize the asymptotic mean-squared error of the estimators of the GPD parameters or of the extreme quantiles, under particular assumptions on the upper tail of the GPD \citep{hall_1990, beirlant_2004,Langousis2016}.
-The third category of methods are based on the goodness-of-fit (gof) test of the GPD \citep{Davison1990, bader2018}, where the threshold is selected at the level to ensure the GPD provides an adequate fit to the exceedances.
-We use the automatic threshold selection method of \cite{bader2018} for choosing a suitable threshold.
+There are broadly four categories of approaches for threshold selection.
+The first, and most common approach is based on a graphical diagnosis method \citep{Davison1990, drees2000,Coles_2001}.
+The second approach involves methods that minimize the asymptotic mean-squared error of the estimators of the GPD parameters or of the extreme quantiles, under particular assumptions on the upper tail of the GPD \citep{hall_1990, beirlant_2004,Langousis2016}.
+The third category of methods are based on the goodness-of-fit (gof) test of the GPD \citep{Davison1990, bader2018}, where the threshold is selected at a level to ensure that the GPD provides an adequate fit to the exceedances.
+The fourth method is automatic threshold selection method of \cite{bader2018} for choosing a suitable threshold.
 Most of the above methods can incorporate additional covariate information in different levels of the modelling.
 See \cite{Davison1990} and \cite{Beirlant2005} for an extensive review of covariate dependent GPD modelling.
-For covariate dependent threshold selection, we use the quantile regression method proposed by \cite{koenker2005}.